dotnet/docs-aspire/docs/caching/includes/redis-app-host.md

 Redis Insights is a free graphical interface for analyzing Redis data across all operating systems and Redis deployments with the help of our AI assistant, Redis Copilot. .NET Aspire adds another container image [`docker.io/redis/redisinsight`](https://hub.docker.com/r/redis/redisinsight) to the app host that runs the commander app.

 > [!TIP]
-> To configure the host port for the <xref:Aspire.Hosting.Redis.RedisInsightResource> call <xref:Aspire.Hosting.RedisBuilderExtensions.WithHostPort*> and provide the desired port number.
+> To configure the host port for the `RedisInsightResource` call `WithHostPort` and provide the desired port number.

--->

 ### Add Redis resource with Redis Commander